Tutorials

 User-agent: GPTBot Disallow: / User-agent: Claude-Web Disallow: /

-Effectively managing bot traffic can significantly reduce bandwidth usage.
+Effectively managing bot traffic can significantly reduce bandwidth usage — for a comprehensive walkthrough, read our detailed guide to blocking unwanted bots on your Webflow site.
 One non-profit site reduced their monthly bandwidth by 40% simply by implementing Cloudflare with bot protection, even as legitimate traffic continued to grow.

 Webflow robots.txt bot management bandwidth optimization